 Pros: pretty center town, lots of character and history

 Cons: very busy in the summer, planning ahead a must

-Albufeira was already a favorite of the Romans, who built a castle on top of a hill, a privileged location overlooking a sheltered beach.
+Albufeira was already a favorite of the Romans, who built a castle on top of a hill there, a privileged location overlooking a sheltered beach.
 Later the Moors – Muslims from North Africa who occupied the area for five centuries – made it the center of a prosperous trade route they called it Al-Buhar, Arabic for castle on the sea.
-Sent back to Africa in 1452 – by the Catholic army of King Ferdinand and Queen Isabella – their legacy is still felt in the architecture, food and traditions here.
+Sent back to Africa in 1452 by the Catholic army of King Ferdinand and Queen Isabella, their legacy is still felt in the architecture, food and traditions here.
 On main street – Rua da Igreja Velha (Old Church Street) – Moorish arches still stand, not far from Praia do Peneco (Peneco Beach), where fishermen sell their catch at the end of each day, and some boats have names in Arabic.

-Finding a hotel here wasn’t easy; we ended up in Estalagem do Cerro, a pleasant 4-star hotel with private parking (a definite plus here), high on a hill with ample sea views.
+Finding a hotel here wasn’t easy; we ended up in Estalagem do Cerro, a pleasant 4-star hotel with private parking (a definite plus here), high on a hill and with ample sea views.
 The hotel proved to be a favorite of tourists from the UK, as we learned the next morning, waiting in line for breakfast with Scottish retirees eager for bacon and eggs.
-Not available was the simple fare of coffee and toasts the Portuguese – and I – prefer to start the day with, so I had just coffee.
+Not available was the simple fare of coffee and toasts the Portuguese – and I – prefer to start the day with, so I just had coffee.
 The Algarve definitely caters to tourists, which reminded me of what a Lisbon friend once told me: “The Algarve is for foreigners, too expensive for us”.
 It didn’t feel expensive to me, with American dollars (EUR/USD: 1.23 in march of 2018), so I imagine how convenient prices must be in other parts of Portugal.